Adlink-ROS/ros_menu/README.md

   - ros_option: 'menu' to open the menu, you could also set a number and the menu will automatically set to this every time you open the terminal.
 * Here are some parameters you need to set if you want to create a new option for your menu:
   - ROS 1:
+    - option_num: give the option name to this option, avoid using specific characters(e.g:help,H,h,0) or duplicate option name
     - ROS_version: 1
     - distro_name: the name of the ROS 1 you are using.
     - ros1_path: the path where the ROS 1 is.
     - master_ip: set the IP address of the master if master isn't on current computer.
     - cmds: source your ROS 1 workspace here.
   - ROS 2:
+    - option_num: give the option name to this option, avoid using specific characters(e.g:help,H,h,0) or duplicate option name
     - ROS_version: 2
     - distro_name: the name of the ROS 2 you are using.
     - ros2_path: the path where the ROS 2 is.
     - domain_id: set the Domain ID for DDS communication.
 Keep empty to use `$default_ros_domain_id(30)`
     - cmds: source your ROS 2 workspace here.  _Remarks: `source_plugin dds_bashrc` is necessary every time using ROS 2_
   - ROS2/ROS1_bridge:
+    - option_num: give the option name to this option, avoid using specific characters(e.g:help,H,h,0) or duplicate option name
     - ROS_version: bridge
     - ros1_version_name: the name of the ROS 1 you are using.
     - ros2_version_name: the name of the ROS 2 you are using.